 Impacts to cultural resources as analyzed under CEQA include substantial adverse changes to historical resources under each of the B-P Build Alternatives.
 Implementation of Alternatives 1 and 2 would result in substantial adverse changes to a total of 47 archaeological resources; Alternatives 3 and 5 would each result in substantial adverse changes to 46 archaeological resources.
 However, in general, these adverse changes to archaeological resources could be minimized and mitigated to less than significant levels under any of the B-P Build Alternatives.
-Regarding historic architectural (or built) resources, the implementation of Alternatives 1, 2, or 3, including the CCNM Design Option and the Refined CCNM Design Option, would result in substantial adverse changes to one built historical resource (the Big Creek Hydroelectric System Historic District).
-Implementation of Alternatives 1, 2, and 3 with the CCNM Design Option would also result in substantial adverse visual changes to one built historical resource (La Paz); however, implementation of those B-P Build Alternatives with the Refined CCNM Design Option would not result in substantial adverse visual changes to La Paz.
-The implementation of Alternative 5 would also result in the demolition of the former Denny's Restaurant No. 30.
-The substantial adverse changes to the Big Creek Hydroelectric System Historic District could be mitigated and minimized to less than significant levels.
-Substantial adverse changes to the César E. Chávez National Monument would result in a finding of significant and unavoidable impact under CEQA for Alternatives 1, 2, 3, and 5; however, under the Refined CCNM Design Option, impacts would be less than significant during construction and no impact would occur during operation.
+Regarding historic architectural (or built) resources, the implementation of Alternatives 1, 2, or 3, including the CCNM Design Option and the Refined CCNM Design Option, would result in substantial adverse changes to one built historical resource (the Big Creek Hydroelectric System Historic District) and would result in substantial adverse visual changes to one built historical resource (La Paz).
+The implementation of Alternative 5 would also result in the demolition of Denny's Restaurant No. 30.
+The substantial adverse changes to the Big Creek Hydroelectric System Historic District could be mitigated and minimized to less than significant levels; however, substantial adverse changes to the César E. Chávez National Monument would result in a finding of significant and unavoidable under CEQA.
 Alternative 5 would result in significant and unavoidable adverse changes under CEQA even after minimization efforts and mitigation measures are applied, because the Denny's Restaurant No. 30 historical resource would be demolished under Alternative 5.

 In addition to the 57 cultural resources considered in this section, several historic properties and/or historical resources occur within the Bakersfield to Palmdale Project Section between the Bakersfield Station and Oswell Street; however, these cultural resources are not analyzed within this section and are instead incorporated by reference.
 Those additional resources are analyzed by separate environmental documentation.
-For information regarding those resources, refer to the Fresno to Bakersfield Section Final EIR/EIS (Authority and FRA 2014), the Fresno to Bakersfield Section Final EIR/EIS (Authority and FRA 2017), Fresno to Bakersfield Section Final Supplemental EIR (Authority 2018), and the Bakersfield F Street Station Alignment Alternative Historic Architectural Survey Report (Authority 2016a).
+For information regarding those resources, refer to the Fresno to Bakersfield Section Final EIR/EIS (Authority and FRA 2014), the Fresno to Bakersfield Section Draft Supplemental EIR/EIS (Authority and FRA 2017), Fresno to Bakersfield Section

+Final Supplemental EIR (Authority 2018), and the Bakersfield F Street Station Alignment Alternative Historic Architectural Survey Report (Authority 2016a).